sharkcoder7/Ruby-Book-Store-API/README.md

 ## Book Library CMS Project with Redux

-This repository contains a Ruby on Rails API as one of two compatible backends for the following project: [React-Redux Book Library CMS](https://github.com/PolarisTLX/redux-book-store)
+This repository contains a Ruby on Rails API as one of two compatible backends for the following project: [React-Redux Book Library](https://github.com/PolarisTLX/react-redux-book-library)

 This is a full-stack project where you can add, delete, and edit books from the library as well as keep track of your current progress through your books.